By PPCexpo Content Team

 Visualizations or charts play a critical role in the business world by empowering data-backed decisions and providing insights for continuous improvement.

-To extract actionable insights from raw data, you need easy-to-interpret charts and graphs.
+It would be best if you had easy-to-interpret charts and graphs to extract actionable insights from raw data.
 Also, you need the best tools to help you access ready-made charts.

-Google Sheets is arguably among the most-used data visualization tools because it has been there for years and is familiar to many.
+Google Sheets is arguably among the most used data visualization tools because it has been around for years and is familiar to many.

-But to conduct a comprehensive exploratory data analysis (EDA) using ready-made and visually appealing charts and graphs, you’ve got to think beyond the spreadsheet app.
+But to conduct a comprehensive exploratory analysis using ready-made and visually appealing charts and graphs, you’ve got to think beyond the spreadsheet app.

 Why?